This is the second in a three-part series that introduces Python to absolute beginners.

 How to install Anaconda

-Now that you’re sold on the awesomeness of Anaconda let’s get that bad boy onto your computer asap.
+Now that you’re sold on Anaconda let’s get it onto your computer asap.

 Step 1: Download Anaconda here

-Navigate to the Anaconda website and click the download icon for your specific operating system – Mac, Windows or Linux.
+Navigate to the Anaconda website and click the download icon for your specific operating system.
 The installation process is very similar for both Mac and Windows.

 Once you’ve selected your operating system choose the version of Python that you want to install – get the most recent version.
 At the time of writing this tutorial that’s Python 3.6 (although later versions are released frequently).

-It’s a large file so it might take a few minutes to download – grab a drink.
+It’s a large file so it might take a few minutes to download – go ahead and grab a drink.

 Step 2: Run the installer

-Once you’ve downloaded your operating system’s version of Anaconda you’ll need to run the setup file, which is super straightforward.
+Once you’ve downloaded your operating system’s version of Anaconda you’ll need to run the setup file.

 Here’s how you install Anaconda on a PC